A good mat can reduce noise, protect your flooring, & even extend the life of your cardio machine.

 It is a better absorber of shock vibrations, noise, and the user’s weight while running or walking.

-It also grips better to the surfaces its come in contact with.
+It also grips better to the surfaces it comes in contact with.

 As far as plastic goes…

-Not all plastic is alike; some of those junky treadmill mats I came across in the sporting goods stores told me that.
+Not all plastic is alike; some of those junky treadmill mats I came across in Walmart & sporting goods stores told me that.

 High-density polyvinyl chloride (aka PVC) is probably the best plastic material you’ll find on a treadmill mat.